carls31/software-engineering-for-geoinformatics-assignment/README.md

      * :warning:  default basic profile will be available that does not require registration, allowing users to access the dashboard without further formalities.

-After your registration has been approved.
+Please wait for your registration request to be approved.

 2. Select a city in Europe of which you want to retrieve data
  * dashboard daily mean